Scotia (barque): History

 Scotia sailed on 2 November 1902 for the Antarctic.
 She arrived at the Falkland Islands on 6 January 1903, She then sailed to Laurie Island, South Orkney Islands where she arrived on 25 March.
 Scotia overwintered in Scotia Bay, where she was frozen in for eight months.
 She departed for the Falkland Islands on 27 November, en route for Buenos Aires, Argentina where she underwent a refit.
 Scotia returned to Laurie Island on 14 February 1904, sailing eight days later for the Weddell Sea.
 She departed from the Antarctic on 21 March.
 Calling at Saint Helena in June, she arrived at Millport, Cumbrae, Ayrshire on 21 July, and was escorted by a number of ships to her final destination of Gourock, Renfrewshire.

 Following the expedition, it was planned that Scotia would see further use by the universities of Scotland as a research vessel.
 However, she was sold by auction in an effort to recoup some of the costs of the expedition.
 She served as a sealer and whaler until 1913, operating off the coast of Greenland.
 Following the loss of Titanic, she was then chartered by the Board of Trade for use as a weather ship on the Grand Banks of Newfoundland, warning shipping of icebergs.
 A Marconi wireless was installed to enable her to communicate with stations on the coast of Labrador and Newfoundland.
 Following this, she became a collier, sailing between the United Kingdom and France.
 On 18 January 1916, she caught fire and was burnt out in the Bristol Channel off Sully Island, Glamorgan.
 Her crew survived.

 Legacy

 Scotia was depicted on a 5/- stamp issued by the Falkland Islands.

 She was also depicted on two stamps issued by the British Antarctic Territory.

 The Hekla Sound in northeast Greenland was named by the ill-fated 1906-1908 Denmark expedition after this ship, referring to its original name.

+The Scotia Sea at the edge of the Antarctic, south of Chile and Argentina, is named after this ship.
+Several other features in the region are named for the ship including several ridges, undersea basins, and in particular the tectonic Scotia Plate.